No 18, Fore Street, Taunton

-No 18, Fore Street, Taunton, Somerset, England, has a colourwashed Victorian front, to an earlier building.
+No 18, Fore Street is a street in Taunton, Somerset, England.
+It is known to have a colourwashed Victorian front, to an earlier building.
 It has been designated as a Grade II* listed building for the interiors.
 The interior has enriched plaster ceilings and friezes, one of which is dated 1627.

 Nearby, there is a 16th- or 17th-century arch leading to Bath Place.
 Also close is a Tudor Tavern dating to 1578.